pavel-a/MLX90393_Nucleo/README.md

 The breakout board has two sets of soldering holes for SPI and I2C interfaces.
 No "qwiic" connectors.

-Started from I2C variant as the customer wants it.
+Started from I2C variant because the device comes configured in I2C mode.
+Also hoping that I2C may be more tolerant to long wires.

 Adaptation for STM32 requires replacing the Arduino I2C or SPI layer with bare-metal STM32 (and optionally serial and GPIO).